hazelcast/hazelcast-cpp-client/Reference_Manual.md

 * [Windows](#133-windows-users)

 #### 1.3.1.
 CMake Users
-A Hazelcast IMDG C++ client installation comes with package configuration files for CMake.
+A Hazelcast C++ client installation comes with package configuration files for CMake.
 If your project is using CMake, you can easily find and link against the client library:
 ```cmake
 find_package(hazelcast-cpp-client CONFIG REQUIRED)